taka722/JavaProgram/cw-oxo/README.md

 2. Players will enter their moves in the format a1 where a represents the row (a-i) and 1 represents the column (1-9).
 3. The game will rotate turns among players and notify if a player wins or if the game ends in a draw.
 4. Adjust game settings such as grid size and win threshold as desired.

+## Contributing
+Pull requests are welcome!
+For major changes, please open an issue first to discuss what you'd like to change.